kaynenotkanye/s3-artifact-store-through-pre-signed-urls/README.md

 }
 ```

 In the example above, this will essentially allow clients to perform Get operations only under `folder1`.
 Clients would not be able to download objects from `folder2`.
 These are just simple examples.
-To be more accurate, this policy would also allow access to folder11, and folder12, if those existed.
+To be more accurate, this policy would also allow access to folder11, and folder12, if those happened to exist (they don't).

 ### Creating the zip file for Elastic Beanstalk
 Run `create_zip.sh`.
 This should create `uploadThis.zip` in the same directory.